michaelmangelsdorf/myth/spec.md

     0xEB: SH	Take SIR as page offset and store it into PC - if A is not equal to zero
     0xEC: SZ	Take SIR as page offset and store it into PC - if A is equal to zero
     0xED: SN	Take SIR as page offset and store it into PC - if A is negative (has bit 7 set)
-    0xEE: SR	Take SIR as page-index, load the index into R, set PC to 80h
+    0xEE: SG	Take SIR as page-index, load the index into G, set PC to 80h
     0xEF: SC	Take SIR as page-index, load the index into C, set PC to 0.
 Save return pointer into B_O.
 Decrement L

     0xF0: PU	Take PIR as 8-bit signed number and add it to 16-bit pointer B_O